druths/comp598-2021/hw1/README.md

 ├── dataset.tsv
 ├── results.tsv
 ├── README.md
+├── other folders are optional in this assignment
 ```

 These three files should be added by you at the root of `submission_template`.